ProTrix: Building Models for Planning and Reasoning over Tables with Sentence Context: Experiments

 \textsc{ProTrix-Coder} still falls behind TableLLM on question answering task with sentence context since TableLLM is finetuned with 8k cases from TATQA.
-We are surprised to find that \textsc{ProTrix-Coder} surpasses TableLLM on WikiTQ and WikiSQL by 4.9\% and 7.0\% even though the training set of TableLLM contains 18k cases from WikiTQ and 28k cases from WikiSQL.
-And our \texttt{TrixInstruct} only contains 6k training instances in total.
-It demonstrates the effectiveness of finetuning with \textit{Plan-then-Reason} framework. \textsc{ProTrix-Coder} also surpasses TableLLM on fact verification tasks by 13.8\% on average.
+We are surprised to find that \textsc{ProTrix-Coder} surpasses TableLLM on WikiTQ and WikiSQL by 4.9\% and 7.0\%, respectively, even though the training set of TableLLM contains 18k cases from WikiTQ and 28k cases from WikiSQL.
+Our \texttt{TrixInstruct} only contains 6k training instances in total.
+These results indicate the effectiveness of finetuning with our \textit{Plan-then-Reason} framework. \textsc{ProTrix-Coder} also surpasses TableLLM on fact verification tasks by 13.8\% on average.